dannydragon3/ATLA-Lite/README.md

 > Probably not but still use at your own risk!
 - How do I use the ui?
 > **Use your keyboard arrows!**
+- How much should I put in the Minimum XP?
+> I recommend 3000, if you wanna max out your levels in 20 - 30 mins.
 # UI Controls
 - Right-Arrow: will either increase a value, go one further in a list, open a sub category
 - Left-Arrow: Will either decrease a value, go back one in the list